liamodwyer/github-pages/_workshop/index.md

 ---
-title: Create a Scholarly Website with Github Pages  # The title of the page
+title: Create a Website with Github Pages  # The title of the page
 nav: Intro & Setup
 date: 0000-01-01    # Page order is set by date
 ---